Skip to main content

-White Castle operates primarily as a company-owned chain — not a traditional franchise.
-Startup investment for a licensed or company-operated location ranges from $1.0M–$3.0M.
+White Castle is primarily a company-owned chain — not a traditional third-party franchise.
+Startup investment for a licensed or company-operated location is estimated at $1.0M–$3.0M.
 Entrepreneurs interested in the slider QSR category should understand the ownership model before pursuing White Castle.

 Key takeaways